Why is this medicine prescribed?

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment:

-- cough, sore throat, pain or burning while urinating, or other signs of an infection
+- cough, fever, sore throat, pain or burning while urinating, or other signs of an infection

 - sudden weakness, tingling, or numbness in your face, arm, or leg, especially on one side of your body; sudden confusion; difficulty speaking or understanding; sudden difficulty seeing in one or both eyes; sudden difficulty walking; dizziness; loss of balance or coordination; or sudden severe headache

-- chest pain or discomfort in the arms, shoulders, neck, jaw, stomach, or upper back
+- chest pain; shortness of breath or trouble breathing; discomfort or pain in the arms, shoulders, neck, jaw, stomach, or upper back; or excessive sweating

 - seizures, headaches, vision changes, or confusion